isDanielWang/isdanielwang.github.io/_pages/about.md

                            <a href="https://github.com/isDanielWang/Tweet-Sentiment-Analysis/blob/main/Tweet%20Sentiment%20Analysis/code/%20Tweet%20Sentiment%20Analysis.ipynb">code</a>
                             <ul style="padding-left:20px;margin:5px">
                                 <li>
                                   The task is predict the sentiment of Tweets about four technology companies, Apple, Microsoft, Google, and Twitter.
-Here are some examples of tweets with different sentiments.
                                  </li>
                                 <li>
                                    Analyze tweet features, remove special symbols, common words, and lemmatization.
 Use BOW and TF-IDF to extract dictionaries from the cleaned data and vectorize the training text.